 - Spousal support

 - Inheritance rights.

+However, they cannot be used to modify the child support obligations that either spouse would have if the marriage should end in divorce.
 Under state law, all property that either spouse owns at the time of a divorce is considered to be marital property, regardless of whether the property is titled jointly or individually or when it was obtained.
 Marital property is to be divided evenly unless there are good reasons for deviating from this 50/50 presumption – and the decision about which spouse should receive what property is up to the court.
 Premarital agreements are very effective tools at for avoiding that uncertainty by providing a more definitive course of action for property division.
 For example, couples can choose to exclude property that they brought into the marriage and only divide that which was acquired during the marriage.
 Prenups can also be used to modify or eliminate spousal maintenance and to allow spouses to create tailored estate plans that allow them to leave all, some, or none of their estate to their surviving spouse.

 When a party files for divorce, the court will review the prenuptial agreement.
 There are also instances where the agreement is contested by one spouse or by the parents or children of a deceased spouse.
 To be enforced, at a minimum, it must:

 - Be signed by both parties before the wedding

 - Have been given to the prospective spouse with a reasonable amount of time for review and consideration (several months are preferable) before the wedding